webmachine/webmachine-ruby/documentation/examples.md

 end
 ```

+If you wish to disallow PUT to a non-existent resource, read more [here](https://github.com/webmachine/webmachine-ruby/issues/207#issuecomment-132604379).

 # PATCH
 * Webmachine does not currently support PATCH requests.
-See https://github.com/seancribbs/webmachine-ruby/issues/109 for more information and https://github.com/bethesque/pact_broker/blob/2918814e70bbda14df68598a6a41502a5eac4308/lib/pact_broker/api/resources/pacticipant.rb for a dirty hack to make it work if you need to.
+See https://github.com/webmachine/webmachine-ruby/issues/109 for more information and https://github.com/bethesque/pact_broker/blob/2918814e70bbda14df68598a6a41502a5eac4308/lib/pact_broker/api/resources/pacticipant.rb for a dirty hack to make it work if you need to.

 # DELETE
 * Override `resource_exists?` and `delete_resource`